-The term virtual desktop refers to an expanded or enhanced GUI for a user's operating system, beyond the limits of the actual display.
+The term virtual desktop refers to an expanded or enhanced GUI (graphical user interface) for a user's operating system, beyond the limits of the actual display.
 Most modern operating systems feature the ability to position application windows in a virtual desktop, where they remain hidden until that virtual desktop is selected.

 Virtual desktops enable the user to organize multiple applications on separate desktops, reduce visual clutter, and increase productivity.

-- In Windows 10, the Task View provides an interface that can be used to add or remove virtual desktops, and switch between them.
-Virtual desktops can be previewed and selected using the Win+Tab keyboard shortcut.
+- In Windows 10, the Task View provides an interface that adds or removes virtual desktops, and switches between them.
+Virtual desktops can be previewed and selected using the Windows key+Tab keyboard shortcut.

 - In macOS, the Mission Control feature is similar to the Windows Task View.
 Virtual desktops can be added or removed, and keyboard shortcuts can be configured to switch automatically to any Virtual desktop by number.